Flexible Class Schedules

 In 2016, Value Colleges ranked the Top 50 Best Value MPA Programs that "will pay off in the long and short run, with strong job market prospects and high ROI."
 The University of Utah MPA program was ranked 4th in the nation!

 Outstanding Amenities and Recreation in Salt Lake City and Beyond

 Visit the Why Utah page to learn about the outstanding amenities and recreational opportunities offered by the Salt Lake City metropolitan area, Utah, and the Mountain West.

-Political Science Ph.D. student Morgan Shepherd: Buckskin Gulch (top left), MPA student Jan Bents: Green
+Political Science Ph.D. alumnus Morgan Shepherd: Buckskin Gulch (top left), MPA alumna Jan Bents: Green

-River (top right), MPA student Todd Andersen: Monument Valley (bottom)
+River (top right), MPA alumnus Todd Andersen: Monument Valley (bottom)